ObseumEU/APIGateway.MluviiWebhook/README.md

 1. **Prerequisites**:
    - .NET 7 SDK
    - Docker (for containerization)
-   - Kafka and RabbitMQ servers (if using those features)
+   - Kafka or RabbitMQ servers (if using those features)

 2. **Setup**:
    - Clone the repository.